Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Tommy Pham At The Plate

-- Pham is batting .261 with one homer during his last outings and is on a 13-game hitting streak.
+- Pham will look to extend his 14-game hitting streak.
+He's batting .261 with one homer over the course of his last games.

-- In 56.5% of his 92 games this season, Pham has picked up at least one hit.
-He's also had 20 multi-hit games.

-- Pham has had at least one RBI in 37.0% of his games this year (34 of 92), with more than one RBI 10 times (10.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Pham has driven home a run in 34 games this year (36.6%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.